 The most costly and warmest Olympic Winter Games have ended, with Russia, much to the delight of Vladimir Putin, topping the medal table.
 DW's Joscha Weber says there was also plenty to criticze in and around Sochi.

-one place you could begin is where they didn't take place: in Pobedy Park, located 12 kilometers (7.5 miles) away from the actual site of the Olympics.
+When assessing the Sochi Games, one place you could begin is where they didn't take place: in Pobedy Park, located 12 kilometers (7.5 miles) away from the actual site of the Olympics.
 There, among the pansies, park benches and evergreens, the tone for these Games could have been set.
 It was there, in the official protest zone, that those who thought it absolutely necessary to protest against human rights abuses, Sochi-gigantism or even the autocratic Olympic host, Vladimir Putin, were free to gather.

 However, apart from the odd pedestrian, almost nobody turned up.
 This was hardly any surprise, because the regulations required would-be protesters to apply for a permit - and have it approved - well in advance.
 The protest zone was also a long way from the actual games and no more than 100 people were to be allowed to demonstrate at any one time.
 In other words, this was a farce.